Goulburn Post Office: Goulburn Post Office

 In 1878 the Colonial Architect, James Barnet, began on the plans for the new office at Goulburn.
 Unlike some of the other country offices in NSW, the planning and building of the Goulburn office went smoothly.
-Built by local builder F. Horn, the post office was officially opened in 1881 by the Postmaster-General Francis Bathurst Suttor and was attended by the Postmaster William Johnson, Sir John Robertson, Colonel Hollowbrow, the mayor and other dignitaries.
+Built by local builder F. Horn, the post office was officially opened in 1881 by the Postmaster-General Francis Bathurst Suttor and was attended by the Postmaster William Johnson, John Robertson, Colonel Hollowbrow, the mayor and other dignitaries.
 Parades of mounted police, local bands and schoolchildren added to the spectacle, with a public holiday proclaimed in Goulburn to celebrate.
 The finished building won immediate approbation, with Barnet being praised for designing such a noble structure.

 In 1891 the Goulburn Telephone Exchange opened as one of only four country exchanges.
 By 1892, however, there were only 18 subscribers.

 In 1981, Goulburn Post Office celebrated its centenary year being then closed for renovations during 1985-86.
 A total refurbishment of the office included repainting of the exterior in the c.
 1881 paint scheme, a rearrangement of the counter area inside, new office accommodation for the postmaster and staff and recarpeting of the office.
 Lighting was provided along the colonnade to highlight the architectural features, a new loading bay and conveyor were also constructed adjacent to the mailroom to allow easier access to mail trucks.
 The first floor of the building was completely refurbished and fitted out to house Australia Post's Divisional Manager, Southern Tablelands Division and staff.
-The work was completed by Hexen Constructions of the ACT at a total cost of $870,000, of which $75,000 was used on structural repairs and stabilisation and $26,000 on the provision of a disabled access ramp.
+The work was completed by Hexen Constructions of the Australian Capital Territory at a total cost of $870,000, of which $75,000 was used on structural repairs and stabilisation and $26,000 on the provision of a disabled access ramp.